Champions League: PSG, Basaksehir players walk off over racist abuse | DW | 08.12.2020

 PSG players Neymar and Kylian Mbappe also demanded an explanation and Basaksehir coach Okan Buruk told Coltescu: "you are racist."

+The incident also sparked a reaction from Turkish President Recep Tayyip Erdogan, who is understood to be closely linked to the owners of the club.

+"I strongly condemn the racist remarks made to Pierre Webo, member of the Basaksehir technical staff, and am convinced UEFA will take the necessary measures," Erdogan said on Twitter.

-Basaksehir club's president was quoted by state-owned Anadolu news agency as saying that the players won’t return to the field as long as Coltescu was still there.
+Basaksehir club's president said that the players won’t return to the field as long as Coltescu was still there.

+The fourth official used the word 'negro' in front of everybody.
+If the fourth official is removed from the pitch, then we will restart," Göksel Gümüsdag told Turkish television channel TRT Spor.

+"If the fourth official remains on the pitch, then Basaksehir will not come back out."

 UEFA replaced Coltescu and pledged to investigate the incident.
 "Following an alleged incident involving the 4th official, the match was temporarily suspended.
 After consultation with both teams, it was agreed that the match would restart with a different 4th official," the league said in a statement.